Yoshinken

 Ken = Sword, (feeling), way of the fist as in Taikiken ( Kenpo ).

-Yoshinken was founded and established in Sweden during summer 2002 by Marshall McDonagh based upon his background and experience in Japanese budo and Chinese Wushu, in particular Takiken (Japan) and Yiquan (China).
+Yoshinken was founded and established in Sweden during summer 2002 by Marshall McDonagh based upon his background and experience in Japanese Budo and Chinese Wushu, in particular Takiken ( Japan ) and Yiquan ( China ).

 This martial way and philosophy has two distinct directions one being for health and well being, the other being development in the Neijaquan or internal martial art systems, however both directions have the same foundation, having an identical beginning to every training.